clueboard/milc/docs/api_questions.md

 choice(heading, options, *args, *, default=None, confirm=False, prompt='Please enter your choice: ', **kwargs)
 ```

-Present the user with a list of options and let them pick one.
+Present the user with a list of options and let them select one.

-Returns the value of the item they choose.
+Users can enter either the number or the text of their choice.
+This will return the value of the item they choose, not the numerical index.

 | Argument | Description |
 |----------|-------------|